opnfv/compass4nfv/docs/configguide/vmdeploy.rst

         roles:
           - compute

 Network Configuration (Virtual Deployment)
 ------------------------------------------

-Before deployment, there are some network configuration to be checked based on your network topology.
-Compass4nfv network default configuration file is "compass4nfv/deploy/conf/network_cfg.yaml".
+Before deployment, there are some network configuration to be checked based on your network topology.Compass4nfv network default configuration file is "compass4nfv/deploy/conf/vm_environment/huawei-virtual1/network.yml".
 You can write your own reference to it.

 **The following figure shows the default network configuration.**